litespeedtech/ols-docker-env/README.md

 ```
 ./bin/appinstall.sh [-app|-a] wordpress [-domain|-d] example.com
 ```
 ### Install ACME
-We need to run amce installation command at **first time only**.
+We need to run the ACME installation command the **first time only**.
-*  With email notification
+With email notification:
 ```
 ./bin/acme.sh [--install|-i] [--email|-e] EMAIL_ADDR
 ```
-*  Without email notification
+Without email notification:
 ```
 ./bin/acme.sh [--install|-i] [--no-email|-ne]
 ```
 ### Applying a Let's Encrypt Certificate
 Use the root domain in this command, and it will check for a certificate and automatically apply one with and without `www`:
 ```
 ./bin/acme.sh [-domain|-d] example.com
 ```
 ### Update Web Server
-To upgrade web server to latest stable version, run
+To upgrade the web server to latest stable version, run the following:
 ```
 bash bin/webadmin.sh [-lsup|-upgrade]
 ```
 ### Apply OWASP ModSecurity
-Enable OWASP mod_secure on web server, run
+Enable OWASP `mod_secure` on the web server:
 ```
 bash bin/webadmin.sh [-modsec|-sec] enable
 ```
-Disable OWASP mod_secure on web server, run
+Disable OWASP `mod_secure` on the web server:
 ```
 bash bin/webadmin.sh [-modsec|-sec] disable
 ```
 ### Accessing the Database
-After installation, you can use phpMinAdmin to access the database by visiting http://127.0.0.1:8080 or https://127.0.0.1:8443.
+After installation, you can use phpMyAdmin to access the database by visiting `http://127.0.0.1:8080` or `https://127.0.0.1:8443`.
 The default username is `root`, and the password is the same as the one you supplied in the `.env` file.

 ## Support & Feedback
 If you still have a question after using OpenLiteSpeed Docker, you have a few options.